Birds of North Carolina:

 Global Rank G4

 Coastal Plain Transient.
-Very rare in fall, and casual/accidental in spring; only about 16 records.
-The only two spring records are in May along the northern coast; thus, there are no spring records inland.
+Very rare in fall, and casual/accidental in spring; only about 17 records.
+Two of the only three spring records are in May along the northern coast; one is near the Fall Line at Cape Fear Shiner Park (Harnett) in 2024.
 In fall, scattered across the region, mainly mid-Aug to early Oct.
 One at Glenburnie Quarry (Craven) on 15 Oct 2015 was a late record.
 Peak count: one.

 Piedmont Transient.
 Rare in both spring and fall, across the region.
 Primarily from early May to late May, with a few records in Jun and early Jul; and from mid-Aug to early Oct.
 No records from Nov through Apr.
 Peak count: 4 ("3 young birds seen begging for food", with the other presumed to be an adult), North Wilkesboro, 12 Sep 1968; 2, Chapel Hill, 3 May 1992.
 However, 12 Sep is a very late date for nesting, and North Wilkesboro is in the Piedmont.
 Thus, this report should not be considered as probable breeding.